 Generally, a derivative is a financial instrument, the value of which is based on, or "derived" from, a traditional security, asset, currency, or market index (collectively referred to as "reference assets").
-Some

-"derivatives" such as mortgage-related and other asset-backed securities are in many respects like any other investment, although they may be more volatile or less liquid than more traditional debt securities.
+Some "derivatives" such as mortgage-related and other asset-backed securities are in many respects like any other investment, although they may be more volatile or less liquid than more traditional debt securities.
 There are, in fact, many different types of derivatives and many different ways to use them.
 The value of certain derivative securities is linked to other equity securities (such as depositary receipts), currencies, interest rates, indices or other financial indicators (reference assets).

-LKCM relies on an exclusion from regulation as a commodity pool operator ("CPO") under Commodity Futures Trading Commission ("CFTC") Regulation 4.5 with respect to the International Equity Fund.
+The International Equity Fund is authorized to invest in derivatives, but does not currently do so.
+If, in the future, the International Equity Fund invests in derivatives, LKCM may rely on an exclusion from regulation as a commodity pool operator ("CPO") under Commodity Futures Trading Commission ("CFTC") Regulation 4.5 on behalf of the International Equity Fund.
 In order for LKCM to rely on the exclusion, the International Equity Fund's commodity interests other than those used for bona fide hedging purposes (as defined by the CFTC) must be limited such that the aggregate initial margin and premiums required to establish the positions (after taking into account unrealized profits and unrealized losses on any such positions and excluding the amount by which options that are "in-the-money" at the time of purchase) do not exceed 5% of the Fund's NAV, or alternatively, the aggregate net notional value of the positions, determined at the time the most recent position was established, does not exceed 100% of the Fund's NAV (after taking into account unrealized profits and unrealized losses on any such positions).
 Further, to qualify for the exclusion, the Fund must satisfy the marketing test, which requires, among other things, that a fund not hold itself out as a vehicle for trading commodity interests.
 The International Equity Fund's ability to use derivatives also may be limited by federal income tax considerations.
 See the section entitled "Taxation."